uvarc/rc-learning/content/courses/python-introduction/exceptions.md

     print("File successfully opened")
 ```

-If you have code that should be executed whether the condition passes or failes use `finally`
+If you have code that should be executed whether the condition passes or fails use `finally`

 ```python
 try: